Hostinger vs SiteGround 2026: Which Web Host Actually Delivers?

 Hostinger Overview

-Look, Hostinger has had a genuine glow-up.
-A few years ago it was the "cheap host you settled for when you couldn't afford anything better."
-Now it's legitimately competitive — and in some areas, it's leading the pack.
-The Lithuanian-based company hosts over 3 million websites globally, and they've clearly reinvested that revenue back into their infrastructure.
-Honestly, the transformation is kind of impressive.
+Look, Hostinger has genuinely transformed itself.
+A few years back, it was the "cheap option you picked when nothing else fit your budget."
+Now it's legitimately competitive — and in some areas, actually leading.
+The Lithuanian company now hosts over 3 million websites worldwide, and they're clearly reinvesting that revenue into their infrastructure.
+The transformation is honestly kind of impressive to watch.

 Key Features

-- hPanel — Hostinger's custom control panel replaces cPanel, and honestly?
-It's cleaner and faster.
-I didn't expect to like it as much as I do.
+- hPanel — Hostinger's custom control panel replaces the industry standard cPanel.
+Truth is?
+It's cleaner and faster than I expected.

-- LiteSpeed Web Server — Way better performance than Apache on equivalent hardware.
+- LiteSpeed Web Server — Noticeably better performance than Apache on the same hardware.

 - NVMe SSD storage — Not just SSDs.
 NVMe.
-The fastest storage tier available.
+The fastest storage tier you can get.

-- Free domain included on most annual plans (saving you ~$10–15/year right off the bat).
+- Free domain on most annual plans (saves you roughly $10–15 right away).

-- AI tools — Hostinger added an AI website builder, AI content generation, and AI logo maker in recent years.
-Hit or miss overall, but the website builder is actually usable.
+- AI tools — Website builder, content generation, and logo maker were added recently.
+They're hit or miss overall, but the website builder actually works.

-- 100+ one-click installs including WordPress, WooCommerce, Joomla, and more.
+- 100+ one-click installs for WordPress, WooCommerce, Joomla, and more.

-- Free automatic migration for WordPress (it works — I've personally used it and it went smoothly).
+- Free automatic migration for WordPress sites (I've used this personally and it went smoothly).

 Hostinger Pricing (2026)